 The War on Drugs doesn’t work.
 This became obvious to El Paso City Representatives Susie Byrd and Beto O’Rourke when they started to ask questions about why El Paso’s sister city Ciudad Juárez has become the deadliest city in the world—8,000-plus deaths since January 1, 2008.
 Byrd and O’Rourke soon realized American drug use and United States’ failed War on Drugs are at the core of problem.
 In Dealing Death and Drugs—a book written for the general reader—they explore the costs and consequences of marijuana prohibition.
 They argue that marijuana prohibition has created a black market so profitable that drug kingpins are billionaires and drug control doesn’t stand a chance.
 Using Juárez as their focus, they describe the business model of drug trafficking and explain why this illicit system has led to the never-ending slaughter of human beings.
 Their position: the only rational alternative to the War on Drugs is to end to the current prohibition on marijuana.

+by Tom Yardley In older cultures, the use of intoxicant drugs was integrated into the rhythms of social existence and bounded by rituals and taboos that ensured their dangerous forces were contained and channelled.
+In modern western societies, by contrast, the state and the institutions of society have washed their hands of any responsibility for assimilating the desire for intoxication into social existence, and by doing so have sponsored a free-for-all that has often had disastrous consequences for individuals and communities alike.
 Why We Take Drugs provides a timely intervention in the growing debate about the wisdom of the ongoing ‘war on drugs’.
 Rather than adopting the assumption that drug and alcohol use is a problem that poses a threat to society, this book makes a case for the idea that society is a problem for intoxicant drug use and that it is society that poses a threat, by denying those who seek intoxication a legitimate and socially sanctioned space in which to experience these altered states.
 Scholarly yet approachable, it provides a new understanding of the meaning and role of intoxicant drug use in contemporary society, setting an in-depth phenomenological analysis of intoxication as an embodied experience within a wide sociological, anthropological and historical context.
 These ideas are brought to life by intimate and revealing accounts of ordinary drug users’ experiences with a wide range of substances.
-Order this book here.